tom1422/Wiimote-eeprom-backup/README.md

-# Wiimote-EEPRROM-extract-Arduino-
+# Wiimote-EEPRROM-backup
-Attached is a binary dump of the 128kb eeprom chip from my wiimote (was damaged due to corrosion but I managed to extract the data through careful soldering).
+Binary dump of the 128kb eeprom chip from my wiimote (was damaged due to corrosion but I managed to extract the data through careful soldering), replaced with identical chip.
-Also an arduino sketch if you would like to extract info from your's as well (it uses generic i2c eeprom library0 Making this public to help reverse engineering efforts
+Attached is an arduino sketch and the dump which may be of use to someone (it uses generic i2c eeprom library)